carloxavier/android-mvvm-livedata-flow/README.md

-# Android MVVM Sample
+# Android MVVM Sample (unmaintained: see newer samples on this account)

-🚧 work in progress 🚧 --> see below for still-pending items

 ## Included so far